jaxon-php/jaxon-symfony/README.md

 Jaxon integration for Symfony
 =============================

-This package integrates the [Jaxon library](https://github.com/jaxon-php/jaxon-core) into the Symfony framework.
+This package is an extension to integrate the [Jaxon library](https://github.com/jaxon-php/jaxon-core) into the Symfony framework.
+It works with Symfony version 5 or newer.

 Installation
 ------------